-To reach a broader audience within our industry, we will undertake the following marketing / outreach activities:
+To reach a broader audience within our industry, we will undertake the following marketing \prime outreach activities:

 (F) Activity Description Number / frequency

 Marketing program developed for training.
 A program will be implemented to raise the awareness of the types and benefits of the training that is offered.
-Training calendar is updated and sends out monthly notifications of course offerings.
+Training calendar was updated and sent out monthly notifications of course offerings.

-387
+38T

-387 38T 387
+38T 38T 38T